Occupational Therapy

 Terms Typically Offered: Spring.

-Foundational neuroscience preparation, including nervous system development and plasticity in typical development as well as in response to trauma and disease.
-Topics include the neuronal pathways underlying function with emphasis on sensation, movement, cognition and pain.
-By analyzing differences in central and peripheral nervous system functions, students learn to articulate how occupational performance affects, and is affected by, neurological processing.
+Foundational neuroscience preparation, including: nervous system structures and development, neurotransmission and neurohormonal mechanisms, plasticity in typical development, and response to trauma and disease.
+Covers neuronal pathways underlying function, with emphasis on sensation, movement, cognition, pain, behavior, emotion, sex, sleep/rest, language, and learning.
+Analysis of differences in nervous system function to understand how occupational performance relates to processing of neurological structures.

 Prerequisites: OCCU 511, OCCU 512, OCCU 513, OCCU 514, OCCU 515, OCCU 516, and OCCU 550.